Researcher Access Service open for use

 When the Beta phase successfully ends, the service will become ‘live’ and will fully replace existing services and processes.

-The aim of the Researcher Access Service is to make it faster and simpler to access data to support research in the public good.
+The goal of the Researcher Access Service is to make it faster and simpler to access data to support research in the public good.
 The service needs to operate securely, lawfully and offer an improved end-to-end experience for front- and back-end users while reducing errors and duplication.

 Our aims for the Researcher Access Service are to: